gear-foundation/academy/docs/08-hello-world-upload/homework.md

 yarn dev
 ```

 You'll find the [`.env.example`](https://github.com/gear-foundation/dapps-smart-contract-academy/blob/master/frontend/.env.example) file.
-Inside, you'll see the following line:
+Within the file, observe the line:

 ```
 VITE_NODE_ADDRESS=wss://testnet.vara.rs
 ```

-It means the application is running on the Vara Testnet node.
+This line signifies the application operates on the Vara Testnet node.

 You can also [run a local node](https://wiki.gear-tech.io/docs/node/dev-net), upload a Tamagotchi contract and work with contracts on a local node by indicating: